WHUS: AM carrier current station

 Operations were reactivated in May 1946, under the guidance of Dan Harris, operating on 560 kHz from 4-10 p.m.
 A 1948 review stated that transmitters were operating on both 560 and 640 kHz, with advertisers that included local grocery, drug, and stationary stores as well as restaurants.
 The station now identified itself as "WHUS", although because it did not need a license these call letters were not formally assigned by the FCC.
 The studios were moved from the basement of Koons Hall to the new Student Union Building in 1952.
 Between 1954 and 1956, there was another hiatus in broadcasting owing to technical difficulties in complying with FCC restrictions on signal strength.
 Eventually low power AM broadcasting was resumed at 670 kHz.

-AM programming was predominant through the late 1960s, although during periods when the AM and FM stations were carrying the same program, provisions had to be made to avoid airing commercials on the FM side, which was only licensed for non-commercial operation.
+Programming on the AM was predominant through the late 1960s, although during periods when the AM and FM stations were carrying the same program, provisions had to be made to avoid airing commercials on the FM side, which was only licensed for non-commercial operation.
 In 1963 twenty-four-hour-a-day broadcasting was started on WHUS (AM) with the use of 24 in automatic reverse tape reels that provided 6 hours of programming.
 However, by the mid-1970s the closed-carrier AM broadcasting system had fallen into disrepair and was discontinued.